NolimitDougie/Independent-Study/ML Documents/NeuralNetworks.md

 Output state, which captures the results of the model.

 Recurrent state, which is in fact a chain of hidden states, and captures all the computations between the input and output states.

+RNN mostly used for natural language processing and speech rechonightion

 ### Activation Functions